 On reaching school age, William was educated at Grosvenor School, Waterloo Crescent, Nottingham and Waverley School, Nottingham.
 He attended Gresham’s School, Holt, Norfolk from January 1906 to August 1906.

-By 1911, Wiliam was a boarder, age fourteen, at Laleham School, Lower Northdown Road, Margate, Kent (Lisle W. on school register).
+Age fourteen, a boarder at Laleham School, Lower Northdown Road, Margate, Kent (Lisle W. on school register).
 His parents were still in Nottingham living in Cyprus Road.
 His father was a company director of a bill posting company.

 After leaving school, he completed his education in Paris, July 1914.